 How do I stop Windows from changing display settings?

-To prevent Windows from automatically changing display settings, ensure your graphics drivers are current.
+Ensure your graphics drivers are current to prevent Windows from automatically changing display settings.
 Navigate to ‘Device Manager’, expand ‘Display adapters’, right-click your graphics card, and select ‘Update driver’.
 Additionally, check for malware with trusted antivirus software, as it can sometimes cause unexpected changes in system settings.

 These links may also interest you: